Distinguishing diffeomorphism types of relative trisections: Distinguishing relative trisections by the capping operation

 \section{Distinguishing relative trisections by the capping operation}

 In \cite{Tak24}, the author proved the following result by using Theorem~\ref{thm:equiv-rtd-gd}.

-\begin{theorem} The two $(2,1;0,2)$-relative trisection diagrams of Figure~\ref{fig:td-S2xD2} both represent $S^2\times D^2$.
+\begin{theorem} The two $(2,1;0,2)$-relative trisection diagrams shown in Figure~\ref{fig:td-S2xD2} both represent $S^2\times D^2$.
 These diagrams are not diffeomorphism and handleslide equivalent.
 Consequently, the two $(2,1;0,2)$-relative trisections obtained by these diagrams are not diffeomorphic.
 In addition, these relative trisections are of minimal genus and induce equivalent open books. \end{theorem}

-The closed trisection diagrams obtained by capping off the left and right diagrams of Figure~\ref{fig:td-S2xD2} represent $S^2 \times S^2$ and $S^2 \tilde{\times} S^2$, respectively.
+The closed trisection diagrams obtained by capping off the left and right diagrams in Figure~\ref{fig:td-S2xD2} represent $S^2 \times S^2$ and $S^2 \tilde{\times} S^2$, respectively.
 Since these closed $4$-manifolds are not homeomorphic, it follows from Theorem~\ref{thm:equiv-rtd-gd} that the original relative trisection diagrams are not diffeomorphism and handleslide equivalent.
 Using this method, we present additional examples of non-diffeomorphic relative trisections of the same $4$-manifold with boundary.
-Specifically, we give proofs of Theorems~\ref{thm:cl+1hdlbd}, \ref{thm:-D4}, \ref{thm:ndrt-inf}, \ref{thm:ndrt-Ac}, and \ref{thm:non-min-genus}